 - To soothe the newcomer use the alarm clock trick, play classical music.

 - Use the blanket trick, it really works and makes that initial first meeting less stressful for everyone.

-- First meeting have help and a blanket or heavy towel at the ready to toss over any aggressive kitty.
+- The first meeting has help and a blanket or heavy towel at the ready-to-toss over any aggressive kitty.